Creativity Found: Finding Creativity Later in Life

 Claire Waite Brown:

-yeah, you're young and you look perfectly normal.
-And you probably look like an arrogant young person getting up from your seat.
-Listen to they know that you will collapse on them if you did.
-So you took the time out from uni, you got a diagnosis, you've mentioned about stimulants and balancing the drugs tell me a bit about that.
+So you took the time out from uni, you got a diagnosis, you've mentioned about stimulants and balancing the drugs.
+Tell me a bit about that.

-Timeout wasn't actually for the diagnosis.
-So I have the diagnosis.
-By that point, my second year.
-However, I took time out because I needed a different medication, which is basically the date rape drug knocks you out at nights you're awake during the day horrific drug, somehow imagine doing it without now.
-And my health is roughly sort of how it was kind of well not free cataplexy, because I still sort of get it but not sort of full on collapsing like that would be really rare that that would happen.
-So yeah, I was applying for funding for this drug and my mum glasses for about six months, it was her part time job doing all the paperwork, the application, the appeal, the sifting through No, and freedom of information, act on the decision process and all of these things until I finally got it.
-But the problem with that, then is that what sleep does, you've kind of got the deep sleep recharges the body.
-Obviously, I had none of that for about 20 years.
+The reason I took time out wasn't actually for the diagnosis, so I had the diagnosis by that point.
+My second year, however, I took time out because I needed a different medication, which is basically the date rape drug.
+Knocks you out at night so you're awake during the day.
+Horrific drug, somehow imagining it without now.
+And my health is roughly sort of how it was kind of.
+Well, not pre cataplexy, because I still sort of get it, but not sort of full on collapsing like that would be really rare that that would happen.
+So, yeah, I was applying for funding for this drug.
+And my mum, bless her, it was for about six months, it was her part time job doing all the paperwork, the application, the appeal, the sifting through notes and Freedom of Information act on the decision process and all of these things until I finally got it.
+But the problem with that then is that what sleep does, you've kind of got the deep sleep recharges the body.
+Obviously I had none of that for about 20 years.
 And the REM sleep or the dream sleep recharges the mind.
 So I'd had loads of that.
-I mean, it probably helps with creativity.
-But then when you suddenly switch to just the deep sleep in your mind left to fend for itself when all of a sudden your whole life is changing.
-You expect to suddenly function as an adult again, when you haven't for a couple of years.
-Really I was completely reliant on my husband for most things.
+I mean it probably helps with creativity but then when you suddenly switch to just the deep sleep and your mind's left to fend for itself, when all of a sudden your whole life is changing, you expect it to suddenly function as an adult again when you haven't for a couple of years really I was completely reliant on my husband for most things.
 Then your brain kind of goes crazy.
-That was the next stage really.
-I thought this drug would be my happily ever after and it didn't quite pan out that way.
+So that was the next stage really.
+I thought this drug would be my happily ever after and it didn't come quite pan out that way.

 Claire Waite Brown: